-- · Java Support for Monitors
+- Tips for Programming in a Project Team

-- · Tips for Programming in a Project Team
+- Language Support for Synchronization

 - Discussion of Deadlocks

 - Conditions for its occurrence

 - Solutions for breaking and avoiding deadlock

 Note: Some slides and/or pictures in the following are adapted from slides ©2005 Silberschatz, Galvin, and Gagne.
 Many slides generated from my lecture notes by Kubiatowicz.